 Nai Khanom Tom (นายขนมต้ม)

-So is Nai Khanom Tomนายขนมต้ม is immensely popular in Thailand.
-He is the subject of statues, medallions, amulets, plays, a TV miniseries, there are several blockbusters about the father of Muay Thai, he is also used to promote an energy drink as shown in this commercial.
+So is Nai Khanom Tomนายขนมต้ม immensely popular in Thailand.
+He is the subject of statues, medallions, amulets, plays, a TV miniseries and there are several blockbusters about the father of Muay Thai.
+He is also used to promote an energy drink as shown in the commercial.

 LEGEND: Nai Khanom Tom